holidaycheck/auth0-bundler/README.md

 This allows you to
 - test rules, scripts and hooks dedicated to be deployed to Auth0, as they can be required in node as well.
 - import other modules by using `require` statements with relative file paths.
 This way common functionality can be shared between rules.
-- passing in configuration at bundling time which can be used in your rule when it is executed.
+- pass in configuration at bundling time which can be used in your rule when it is executed.

 ## API